 Let’s take a look at Trello’s new views:

-Trello’s new views are available to Business Class and Enterprise customers.
+Trello’s new views are available to Premium and Enterprise customers.
 Want to try views with your team?
 Start a free trial today!

 Stay on top of every sprint and see how all of the moving parts fit together over time with Timeline.
 Visualize your team’s pipeline and make sure there are no gaps that could take a project off track.
 Make start and due date adjustments on the fly as priorities shift and needs change, but never lose sight of critical tasks as projects move across the finish line.